 Trails and activities are never far away.
-We have some sports equipment and horseshoes available for your use, plus we can provide ferry schedules and brochures for local attractions.
+We try to have brochures for local attractions.

 We provide a heated shower building, plus a large stainless steel sink, and coin-op washer and dryer in our picnic shelter building.
-There is also a ping pong table and a fireplace.
-Firewood is usually available for sale.
+There is also a bumper pool table and a fireplace.

 For those who love to read we have a free book exchange in the picnic shelter.
 Feel free to swap as many books as you like.